conradakunga/Blog/_posts/2025-03-16-changing-the-port-of-an-aspnet-web-application-or-api.md

 ![RemappedPorts](../images/2025/03/RemappedPorts.png)

-You can also pass the ports you want to use as arguments to the run command
+You can also pass the ports you want to use as **arguments to the run command**.

 ```bash
 dotnet run -- --urls "http://*:6100;http://localhost:6101"